ClassicDriver/campaignmonitor/README.txt

 - Create a folder in your modules directory called campaignmonitor and put the module's files in this directory.

-- Go into sites/all/libraries/ folder and download or clone the createsend-php API from github.com.
+- Create a folder in your sites/all/libraries directory called campaignmonitor and put the contents of createsend-php API files from github.com in this directory.
 It can be download from http://github.com/campaignmonitor/createsend-php or use the command below.

   ~$ git clone https://github.com/campaignmonitor/createsend-php.git campaignmonitor